KTH/devops-course/contributions/demo/week3-CD-and-feature-flag/nsmy-cdik/README.md

 ## Title

-CD of a Node.js web service on App Engine with a Github Actions pipeline.
+CD of a Node.js web service on Heroku with a Github Actions pipeline.

 ## Names and KTH ID
   - Chrysoula Dikonimaki (cdik@kth.se)